-Book 11 (fols.
-300^r-310^v) starts by explaining that so far all cases could be referred to numbers.
+Book II (fol. $300^{\rm r}$ - $310^{\rm v}$) starts by explaining that so far all cases could be referred to numbers.
 For the six last books that will not suffice, even though Benedetto promises to explain as much as possible by means of discrete quantities.
-But "because the irrational continuous quantities are endless (innunerabili) as appears from 10th of Euclid" that is not always possible.
+But "because the irrational continuous quantities are endless (innumerabili) as appears from 10th of Euclid" that is not always possible.
 Therefore Benedetto starts, with an unspecific reference to Campanus (that is, to his version of the Elements, no doubt to book II) how the product 6×6 can be represented by a rectangle.
 There is a further reference to the "last or indeed second-last book of Leonardo Pisano's Praticha" (the chapter on roots, with the initial explanation of the "keys" - above, p.
 117).

-A first chapter of the book therefore goes through the same terrain as Fibonacci's "keys" (actually, the complete Elements II in Campanus's version, whereas Fibonacci stops at II.6), but with full geometric explanations, all obviously inspired by Campanus but with different numerical examples.^[442] The chapter closes with an added discussion of the properties of the root of 72, and a reference to Boethius's Gran trattato.
+A first chapter of the book therefore goes through the same terrain as Fibonacci's "keys" (actually, the complete Elements II in Campanus's version, whereas Fibonacci stops at II.6), but with full geometric explanations, all obviously inspired by Campanus but with different numerical examples.^[456] The chapter closes with an added discussion of the properties of the root of 72, and a reference to Boethius's Gran trattato.

 The second part is a translation of part 15.1 of the Liber abbaci (above, p.
 132).
 It is very close to the counterpart in the Ottoboniano Praticha (part 9, see above, p.
-277)
+279) though not identical word for word; but since both are also close to Fibonacci's text nothing excludes independent translation.
+Further analysis is superfluous.